American Hustle: Plot

-In 1978, con artists Irving Rosenfeld and Sydney Prosser have started a relationship, and are working together.
-She has improved his scams, posing as English aristocrat "Lady Edith Greensly".
-Irving loves Sydney, but is hesitant to leave his unstable and histrionic wife Rosalyn, fearing he will lose contact with his adopted son Danny.
+In 1978, Irving Rosenfeld and Sydney Prosser work together as con artists.
+Sydney, posing as English aristocrat "Lady Edith Greensly", has improved the scams.
+Irving loves Sydney but is unwilling to leave his unstable, histrionic wife, Rosalyn, fearing he will lose contact with adopted son Danny.
 Rosalyn has also threatened to report Irving to the police if he leaves her.

-FBI agent Richie DiMaso catches Irving and Sydney in a loan scam, but offers to release them if Irving can line up four additional arrests.
-Richie believes Sydney is English, but has proof that her claim of aristocracy is fraudulent.
-She tells Irving she will manipulate Richie, distancing herself from Irving.
+FBI agent Richie DiMaso catches Irving and Sydney in a loan scam but offers to release them if Irving can line up four additional arrests.
+Richie believes Sydney is English but has proof that her aristocratic claim is fraudulent.
+She tells Irving she will manipulate Richie, which distances her from Irving.

 Irving has a friend pretending to be a wealthy Arab sheikh looking for potential investments in America.
 An associate of Irving's suggests the sheikh do business with Mayor Carmine Polito of Camden, New Jersey, who is trying to revitalize gambling in Atlantic City, but has struggled to find investors.
 Carmine seems to have a genuine desire to help the area's economy and his constituents.

-Richie devises a plan to make Mayor Polito the target of a sting operation, despite the objections of Irving and of Richie's boss, Stoddard Thorsen.
+Richie devises a plan to make Mayor Polito the target of a sting operation, despite the objections of Irving and of Richie's boss Stoddard Thorsen.
 Sydney helps Richie manipulate an FBI secretary into making an unauthorized wire transfer of $2 million.
-When Stoddard's boss, Anthony Amado, hears of the operation, he praises Richie's initiative, pressuring Stoddard to continue.
+When Stoddard's boss Anthony Amado hears of the operation, he praises Richie's initiative, pressuring Stoddard to continue.

-Carmine leaves their meeting when Richie presses him to accept a cash bribe.
+Carmine leaves the meeting when Richie presses him to accept a cash bribe.
 Irving convinces him the sheikh is legitimate, expressing his dislike of Richie, and they become friends.
 Richie arranges for Carmine to meet the sheikh, and without consulting the others, has Mexican-American FBI agent Paco Hernandez play the sheikh, which displeases Irving.